SkoolNotes/Taproot/2020HIST201/KBhHIST201UnitOneEssayJack.md

 ## Claim Synthesis
 ### Development phase – How and So-What
-* Four points
+* Orthodoxy on religion => non-compromise
-	* Conservatism lead to non-compromise
+* New styles infiltrated the government => a lack of response or even capitulation
-	* New styles infiltrated the government causing a lack of response or even capitulation
+*

 ## Defluffifying
 CHOSEN THESIS CLAIM